 The Internet gods have blessed us with many free tools, Google My Business being one of them.
-The free tool, which replaced Google Places, allows businesses to take control of what customers see when they search for your businesses online.
+The free tool, which replaced Google Places, allows businesses to take control of what customers see when they search for businesses online.

-Taking and keeping full control of Google My Business might take some patience, however – especially if you don’t have a standard brick and mortar setup or if your business info changes.
+Taking and keeping full control might take some patience, however – especially if you don’t have a standard brick and mortar setup or if your business info changes.
 Here are some tips to make it as painless as possible.

 Once that is set, you’ll be able to make changes from your Google My Business dashboard by logging in with the relevant email address and going to business.google.com/manage.

-Adding as much information – hours, contact info, website, photos – as you can as soon as you can is a good idea because having all the info already set will discourage other Google users from “suggesting an edit” and potentially getting info wrong.
+Add as much information – hours, contact info, website, photos – as you can as soon as you can, because having all the information set will discourage other Google users from “suggesting an edit” and potentially getting info wrong.
 In general, it’s a good practice to regularly check in on your Google My Business listing because if someone does suggest an edit, you may not be notified.

 Hot tip: Don’t overlook the photos on your Google My Business page.
-According to Google, businesses with photos lead to 42% more requests for driving directions and 35% more click-throughs to a business’ website than businesses that don’t have photos.
+According to Google, businesses with photos lead to more requests for driving directions and more click-thrus to a business’ website than businesses that don’t have photos.

 Categories – which are different from attributes – are both important and in your control.
 With Google My Business, you will need to choose one primary category that’s specific to describing your main business.
 You then have the option to select up to 9 other categories.
 Filling out the category – which means naming what you are rather than what you serve – will help users find you and help your placement in local rankings.
 With categories, try to be as specific as possible.
 For example, if you’re a pizza restaurant that has takeout, delivery, and a dining-in option, add “pizza takeout,” “pizza delivery,” and “pizza restaurant.”
 You can add or update your categories from the Business Information section when editing your My Business profile.

 You’ll also have control over your business description, but not the editorial summary (which is written by Google’s writers) or review snippets (which are quotes picked from Google users’ reviews).
 While you’ll be able to make edits to this business description in the future, note that any edits are subject to a review process from Google – typically taking only 48 hours, but in some instances could take up to 60 days.

-Changing your business address and location might entail more work.
+Changing your business name or address might entail more work.
 In general, if you have more than one location, it would be a good idea to create a Google My Business listing for each.
 If the address changes for one of these locations, Google recommends editing the location info in Google My Business and not creating a new business listing.
 If the system doesn’t recognize your address, a map will appear with a pin that you can move to the correct location.
 Google may review your address changes which typically take 24-48 hours, but sometimes longer.

 At the end of the day, Google My Business is a free service and Google’s priorities are split between business owners and customers.
 No matter how much you dislike some of the Google user-generated photos or reviews, you will only be able to flag ones that you believe violate Google review policies.